MeetMe/VorpalBunny/README.md

 VorpalBunny

   Constructor __construct (line 43)
-  # Initialize the VorpalBunny Class
+  Initialize the VorpalBunny Class

      __construct (string $host, [int $port = 55672], [string $user = 'guest'], [string $pass = 'guest'], [string $vhost = '/'], [int $timeout = 30])

-  - *string* _$host_: RabbitMQ server to use
+     * string $host:    RabbitMQ server to use
-  - *int* $port: RabbitMQ Server HTTP port to use
+     * int    $port:    RabbitMQ Server HTTP port to use
-  - *string* $user: Username to pass to RabbitMQ when starting a session
+     * string $user:    Username to pass to RabbitMQ when starting a session
-  - *string* $pass: Password to send to RabbitMQ when starting a session
+     * string $pass:    Password to send to RabbitMQ when starting a session
-  - *string* $vhost: RabbitMQ VHost to use
+     * string $vhost:   RabbitMQ VHost to use
-  - *int* $timeout: Timeout to set on the RabbitMQ JSONRPC Channel side
+     * int    $timeout: Timeout to set on the RabbitMQ JSONRPC Channel side

   publish (line 224)
-   # Send a message to RabbitMQ using Basic.Deliver over RPC
+  Send a message to RabbitMQ using Basic.Deliver over JSONRPC

-   #  For more information on the parameters, see http://www.rabbitmq.com/amqp-0-9-1-quickref.html#basic.deliver
+  For more information on the parameters, see http://www.rabbitmq.com/amqp-0-9-1-quickref.html#basic.deliver

      return: Success/Failure
      throws: Exception

      bool publish (string $exchange, string $routing_key, string $message, [string $mimetype = "text/plain"], [int $delivery_mode = 1], [bool $mandatory = false], [bool $immediate = false], [bool $recursion = false])

-     - string $exchange: to publish the message to, can be empty
+     * string $exchange:      to publish the message to, can be empty
-     - string $message: to be published, should already be escaped/encoded
+     * string $routing_key:   to publish the message to
-     - string $routing_key: to publish the message to
+     * string $message:       to be published, should already be escaped/encoded
-     - string $mimetype: of message content content
+     * string $mimetype:      of message content content
-     - int $delivery_mode: for message: 1 non-persist message, 2 persist message
+     * int    $delivery_mode: for message: 1 non-persist message, 2 persist message
-     - bool $mandatory: set the mandatory bit
+     * bool   $mandatory:     set the mandatory bit
-     - bool $immediate: set the immediate bit
+     * bool   $immediate:     set the immediate bit
-     - bool $recursion: flag called when trying to recreate a new session
+     * bool   $recursion:     flag called when trying to recreate a new session

 License
 -------